What you get out of this

 - Above the fold: Use your ATF to drive conversion-related action.
 Keep copy short, but make sure it conveys your unique value props.
 Feature product imagery (original is better than stock).
 Even better: Show people using your products.
 Use your CTA to launch customers on their on-site buyer journey.
 No matter what style and assets you choose for your ATF, make sure they’re mobile optimized.

 - Below the fold: In your below the fold, expand on the information you’ve provided ATF and continue to drive conversion-related action.
-Depending on your brand’s buyer journey, some elements you might include are best sellers, social proof, content (blog posts and video), and info that underscores your unique product features or brand values.
+Depending on your brand’s buyer journey, some elements you might include are best sellers, social proof, content (blog posts, video, a brief tutorial), and info that underscores your unique product features or brand values.
 Include CTAs throughout.

 - Most product pages look similar because they’re built for conversion.
 It’s okay to follow or adapt the standard product page formula: on desktop, product image at left and description at right, and on mobile, product image above description.
 Get creative with your assets, not your product page layout, which should draw attention to your product photos and “add to cart” CTA.